-Neurodiagnostic Technology (NDT) is the scientific field devoted to the recording and study of the electrical activity of the brain and nervous system.
+Neurodiagnostic Technology is the scientific field devoted to recording and studying electrical activity in the brain and nervous system.
 Technologists record electrical activity arising from the brain, spinal cord, peripheral nerves, somatosensory or motor nerve systems using a variety of techniques and instruments.

 Course work includes the following:

-Graduates will qualify for the American Board of Registration of EEG/EP Technologists (ABRET) exam.
-Working under the supervision of a qualified physician, they may be employed by hospitals or private offices of neurologists and neurosurgeon.
+Graduates will qualify for the American Board of Registration of Electroencephalographic and Evoked Potential Technologists (ABRET) registry exams in electroencephalography and evoked potentials.
+Working under the supervision of a qualified physician, they may be employed by hospitals or private neurologists and neurosurgeons.

 Wake Tech's NDT program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology.